Corymbia/eucalyptus-documentation/content/install_guide/automated_install/_index.md

 For `VPCMIDO` the *vars* for *vpcmido_public_ip_range* and *vpcmido_public_ip_cidr* must also be provided.

-When the *zone* and *nodes* children are not specified they are assumed to be the same host as the *cloud*.
+When the *zone* and *node* children are not specified they are assumed to be the same host as the *cloud*.

 ### Customization